Updated to: 28 January 2019Download as PDF

 In Lebanon, ESIA is more widely known as EIA.
-The ESIA system was initiated in Lebanon in 1999 by a World Bank funded project, implemented through the MoE.
-This project set the foundations of the ESIA framework which is known and operational today.
+The ESIA system was initiated in 1999 by a World Bank funded project which was implemented through the MoE.
+This project set out the foundations of the ESIA system which is known and operational today.

-The first legislation that obligated the submission of an environmental assessment before the start of a project, was the Environmental Protection Law 444/2002.
-This law does however not provide details on the conduct of ESIAs.
-Procedureal requirements and the process for ESIA is outlined in Decree 8633, issued in 2012.
-In addition, several ministerial decisions and circulars give details on review procedures, deadlines, and other specifications of the ESIA framework, including:
+The first legislation that obligated the submission of an environmental assessment before the start of a project was the Environmental Protection Law 444/2002.
+The procedural requirements and the process for ESIA is outlined in Decree 8633, issued in 2012.

 National detailed regulation for ESIA

 1- The MoE/UNDP (2014) Strategic Environmental Assessment of Lebanon’s Renewable Energy Sector lists some recommendations to be included in specific ESIA reports for wind farms, solar PV farms, and hydro power plants – adopted by MoE in practice but not as a legal text.

 2- Guidelines for waste incineration and co-incinerations EIA studies – Under review at MoE.

 3- Guidelines for offshore oil and gas EIA studies – Under review at MoE.

 In addition to the EIA Decreee, several ministerial decisions and circulars give details on review procedures, deadlines, and other specifications for EIA, including:

 - MoE Decision 52/1 of 1996: National environmental quality standards.